radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 ![Let's Encrypt 2016 Statistics](/assets/images/2016-https-cert-stats.png)

-By EOY 2016, Let's Encrypt was supporting over 20M active HTTPS certificates.
+By EOY 2016, Let's Encrypt was supporting over 20M active SSL certificates (the means by which a server can send an receive secure HTTP messages).

 With this rate of change, finding an alternative to Captive Portal becomes crucial.